LoopKit/loopdocs/docs/loop-3/settings.md

 * [Omnipod or Omnipod DASH](omnipod.md) Status and Commands
 * [Medtronic](medtronic.md) Status and Commands

-For experts only, requires a special branch:
+There are several new pump managers available with a special branch:

 * [Dana Pumps](add-pump.md#dana-i-danars-v3)
 * [Medtrum Pumps](add-pump.md#medtrum-nano)